dev4support/proxy/Interview/README.md

 I will also provide an **Otter link** for backup transcription, but please note Otter is only 80-90% accurate.
 It’s best to focus on the voice and use Otter sparingly.
 For coding or screen sharing, close Otter on your laptop and keep it open on your mobile device.

+Also Please open otter on mobile and put that infront of your screen otr some latop or ipad whihc you can keep behind your laptop.

 ---

 ## Interview Etiquette: